endolith/clone-and-add-forks/README.md

 ## Features

-- Clone your fork of a repository as the origin remote.
+- Clone your fork of a repository as the `origin` remote.
-- Add the original repository as the upstream remote.
+- Add the original repository as the `upstream` remote.
-- Automatically add all forks of the original repository as remotes, named by the fork owner's username.
+- Automatically add all forks of the original repository as remotes, named as the fork owner's username.

 ## Usage